lusky3/Ubuntu-Landscape-Server-Docker/README.md

 A work-in-progress Ubuntu Landscape Server for use with Docker.

 Designed to be an "all-in-one" solution.
-For majority of sys-admins this is probably not ideal and should instead consider the [https://docs.ubuntu.com/landscape/en/landscape-install-juju](juju Deployment method).
+For majority of sys-admins this is probably not ideal and should instead consider the [juju Deployment method](https://docs.ubuntu.com/landscape/en/landscape-install-juju).

-Uses [https://acme.me](acme.me) to retrieve [https://letsencrypt.org](Let'sEncrypt) certificate.
+Uses [acme.me](https://acme.me) to retrieve [Let'sEncrypt](https://letsencrypt.org) certificate.

 ## Env Variables